laforge49/JActor2/README.md

 A basic request/response is fairly simple.
 Let use say that a Start request in blade A wants to send an Add1 request to blade B.

-1. The Start request first creates the Add1 request that is defined within (and targets) blade B and sends it, together with an AsyncResponseProcessor callback.
-2. The callback is saved in the Add1 request when it is sent and the request is added to the input queue of Blade B's reactor.
-3. Reactor B evaluates the Add1 request after processing all other messages received before it.
-The Add1 request updates its blade's state and then calls its processAsyncRequest method with the response value.
-4. When the Add1.processAsyncRequest method is called, it saves the response value and adds itself (now a response) to the input queue of blade A's reactor.
-5. After processing all other messages received before it, reactor A processes the Add1 response by calling the processAsyncResponse method on the previously assigned callback object.

 ```java

     class A extends NonBlockingBladeBase {